thumbtack/slate/source/supply_api.html.md

 Send messages on behalf of the Pro to a Thumbtack customer for a given lead.
 This is an endpoint Thumbtack has created for Partners to call.
-Thumbtack provides both a production and test environment endpoint.
+Thumbtack provides both a production and test environment endpoint. <br />
+`/v2` Endpoint will require `Bearer <access_token>` in the `Authorization` header. <br />
+`/v1` Endpoint will use HTTP basic authentication, and Thumbtack will provide Partners with a username and password for Partners to call these endpoints.

 ### Request Endpoint (Production Environment)
 `POST https://pro-api.thumbtack.com/v2/business/{BusinessID}/lead/{leadID}/message`

-`:businessID` is the identifier of your business.
+`:businessID` is the identifier of your business. <br />
 `:leadID` is the identifier of the lead whose customer you wish to message.

 ### HTTP Endpoint (Test Environment)
 `POST https://staging-pro-api.thumbtack.com/v2/business/{BusinessID}/lead/{leadID}/message`

-`:businessID` is the identifier of your business.
+`:businessID` is the identifier of your business. <br />
 `:leadID` is the identifier of the lead whose customer you wish to message.

 ### Request Header